GaretJax/phpbrowscap/README.markdown

 versions, Javascript support and so on.

 _Please note: [browscap.ini](http://tempdownloads.browserscap.com/) was maintained by [Gary Keith](https://github.com/GaryKeith) and is now maintained by [RAD Moose](https://github.com/radmoose).
-More information about the transfer of owners can be found [here](https://groups.google.com/forum/#!topic/browscap/pk_dkkqdXzg).
+More information about the transfer of owners can be found [here](https://groups.google.com/forum/#!topic/browscap/pk_dkkqdXzg)._
-Browscap.ini source files are currently available at a temporary location (http://tempdownloads.browserscap.com/).
+Browscap.ini source files are now officially available at http://browscap.org/.
-All the links in `Browscap` class are updated, but if you use custom links remember to change them!_
+All the links in `Browscap` class are updated, but if you use custom links remember to change them!

 PHP's native [get_browser()](http://php.net/get_browser) function parses this file and provides you with a complete set of information about every browser's